Marvis Minis Overview

 Here is a sample of a downloaded packet capture:

-After you fix the Marvis Minis detected issue, it might take up to 24 hours for the Marvis action to be automatically resolved—that is, the issue is no longer listed on the Marvis Actions page after 24 hours.
+After you fix an issue, it might take up to 24 hours for the Marvis action to disappear from the Marvis Actions page.
 This resolution time ensures that Marvis does not generate the same action again and rules out reoccurrences of the same issue within 24 hours.